vanWittlaer/BepoTurboSearch/README.md

 When a customer types a search term, the plugin searches for products where the product number contains the search term (SQL LIKE '%search-term%').
 Matching products are displayed in a highlighted section above regular search results, showing:

+- Product name and price
-- Product number and name (e.g., "4711.00 Main Product")
+- Product number (with matching portion highlighted)
 - Product cover image
-- Product price

 ### Configuration

 Navigate to **Settings → System → Plugins → Turbo Search Suggests** to configure:

-- **Enable LIKE product matching**: Turn this feature on/off (default: enabled)
+- **Enable LIKE product matching**: Turn this feature on/off (default: disabled)
 - **Minimum search term length**: Set the minimum characters required before LIKE matching activates (default: 3)
+- **Main products only**: Exclude variant products from results, showing only main/parent products (default: disabled)
+- **Maximum results**: Limit the number of products returned (default: 10)

+### Why use this feature?

+Shopware's default search often struggles with product numbers containing leading zeros or separators.
+For example, searching "1234" won't find product "001234" with the standard search.
+Our LIKE matching solves this by searching anywhere within the product number.

 ### Example

 If you have products with numbers like "ABC-1001", "ABC-1002", "ABC-2001":
 - Customer types "ABC-1" → Shows products "ABC-1001" and "ABC-1002"
+- Customer types "1001" → Shows product "ABC-1001" (matches despite prefix)
 - Customer types "ABC" → Shows all three products

 ## Best Practices